AnglDavd/docker/n8n/README.md

     cd docker/n8n
     ```
 2.  **Configure your environment:**
-    Edit the `.env` file in this directory to set your desired n8n configurations (e.g., `N8N_BASIC_AUTH_USER`, `N8N_BASIC_AUTH_PASSWORD`).
+    Edit the `.env` file in this directory. **This is crucial!** You'll need to:
+    *   Set strong passwords for `POSTGRES_PASSWORD` and `DB_POSTGRESDB_PASSWORD`.
+    *   Adjust `GENERIC_TIMEZONE` to your local timezone.
+    *   Replace `N8N_HOST` and `WEBHOOK_URL` with your actual domain or IP address.
+    *   Define `N8N_DATA_BASE` to specify the host path for n8n's persistent data (uploads, custom files).
+    *   Optionally, uncomment and configure `N8N_BASIC_AUTH_USER` and `N8N_BASIC_AUTH_PASSWORD` for UI security.
+    *   Optionally, uncomment and configure SMTP settings for email notifications.

 3.  **Deploy n8n:**
     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```
-    This command will download the necessary Docker images, create the containers, and start n8n in the background.
+    This command will download the necessary Docker images, create the containers, and start n8n and its dependencies (PostgreSQL, Redis) in the background.

 ## 🚀 Usage

-Once n8n is running, you can access its web interface at `http://localhost:5678` (or your configured port).
-Start building your amazing workflows!
+Once n8n is running, you can access its web interface at `http://localhost:5678` (or your configured `N8N_HOST` and port).
+Start building your amazing workflows! 💡

 ## 🔗 Useful Links